 Students request courses for the entire school year.
 Students and parents are urged to consider future goals, previous grades, attendance habits and study habits when selecting classes and alternates.
 Due to the popularity of some classes, first choices are not always available.
 Students need to be sure when making selections that the classes they are selecting are classes they are committed to taking.
 Often changes cannot be made once classes are full.
-Placement in certain required classes will be determined by teacher recommendation, test scores, writing samples and/or other criteria.
 Students are encouraged to discuss course selections with parents/guardians, teachers and academic advisors when filling out course selections on the scheduling sheet.